 The code of the Java Card System.
+To be protected from unauthorized disclosure and modification.

-D.JCS DATA
+D.JCS_DATA

 The internal runtime data areas necessary for the execution of the JCVM, such as, for instance, the frame stack, the program counter, the class of an object, the length allocated to an array or any pointer used to chain data structures.